hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ???
 * The database secrets engine has out-of-the-box plugins for many databases.
 * Custom plugins can also be built.

 ---
-name: database-engine-workflow
-# Database Secrets Engine Workflow
-1. Enable an instance of the database secrets engine.
-1. Configure it with the correct plugin and connection URL, using a service account created for Vault.
-1. Create one or more roles with TTLs and SQL statements that specify required permissions.
-1. Applications and users can request credentials from Vault that are valid for the default TTL of the role, but can be renewed up to the max TTL.
-1. Vault automatically deletes expired credentials.
-1. If credentials are compromised, you can revoke them immediately.

-???
-* This slide lays out the basic workflow used for all of the Datbase secrets engine plugins.
-* All of the plugins work the same basic way.
-* A service account with permissions to manage users on the database server is required by each connection.
-* User creation and revocation SQL statements are specified for roles to determine the permissions og generated users within various databases.
-* Multiple connections and roles can be created for a single secrets engine instance to support connecting to multiple database servers with different levels of access.
-* The TTL settings can be tuned to suit your needs.

----
-name: sample-web-app
-# Lab Environment for Chapters 7 and 8

-* In the labs for chapters 7 and 8, we'll use a MySQL database server that runs on the Vault server.
-* We will also use a Python web application that stores its data in the MySQL database, but not until chapter 8.
-* In the next few slides, we outline many of the steps you will do in the lab.

-???
-* Discuss the lab environment.

----
-name: mysql-configuration-steps
-# Configuration Steps for MySQL
-1. Enable the database secrets engine on some path.
-1. Configure it with the MySQL plugin, connection URL, username, password, and allowed roles.
-1. Rotate the "root credentials": Vault modifies the password given in step 2 so that no humans know it anymore.
-1. Create roles that can create new credentials that are valid for a specific period of time.

-???
-* These are the basic steps for configuring the mysql plugin with Vault's database secrets engine.
-* The username and password set on the config path must already exist and have permission to manage users.

----
 name: mysql-config-connection